COVID-19 Protocols & FAQs

 Yam L’Yam take place?
 What about day trips or overnight trips?

-After the 2-week quarantine is over, all programs in Israel will take place as scheduled, following the health and safety protocols put in place by the various government ministries.
+After the two-week quarantine is over, all programs in Israel will take place as scheduled, following the health and safety protocols put in place by the various government ministries.

 Will we be receiving updates before and during the program regarding changes in guidelines?